 In the past, once you chose your switch vendor, you were stuck.
 You could only run your vendor’s proprietary operating system on your hardware, and therefore only had access to the features that your vendor wanted you to have.
 You would receive mandatory system updates only on your vendor’s schedule.

 When it comes to open networking, you are in full control of how your network operates.
 You can pair the bare-metal switch with whatever software best fits your applications and internal expertise.
 If you’re a shop of Linux experts, our partners at Cumulus Networks and Pica8 have entirely Linux-based solutions.
-If you’re a little nervous about leaving Cisco, OcNOS from IP Infusion has a similar look at feel to Cisco’s OS, and even shares some of the same commands.
+If you’re a little nervous about leaving Cisco, OcNOS from IP Infusion has a similar look and feel to Cisco’s OS, and even shares some of the same commands.

 Scale Up Smoothly